sul-dlss-deprecated/rdf-ldp/README.md

 Contains vocabularies to be used by RDF ruby gem https://github.com/ruby-rdf/rdf/ to simplify coding when using LDP data.

+Also contains helper method to strip LDP triples from an RDF::Graph object.

 ## Installation

 Add this line to your application's Gemfile: